mfz/GOR.jl/docs/src/index.md

-# GorJulia.jl Documentation
+# GOR.jl Documentation

 ```@contents
 ```

 ## Purpose

-GorJulia is a Julia library to operate on genome ordered streams.
+GOR.jl is a Julia library to operate on genome ordered streams.
 Elements of genome ordered streams are sorted by chromosome and position, the first two items of each row element.
 Streaming allows operations on data sets that are larger than available memory, and genomic order speeds up relational operations like joins.

-GorJulia supports the `Tables.jl` interface.
+GOR.jl supports the `Tables.jl` interface.
 This means it works with all sources and sinks that conform to the `Tables.jl` interface, e.g.

 - CSV files,